 Section 4.
 Treasurer

-Shall receive record and disperse all monies of the Civil Service Council in accordance with University policies, procedures, and regulations subject to the Council’s decisions.
+Shall receive, record, and disperse all monies of the Civil Service Council in accordance with University policies, procedures, and regulations subject to the Council’s decisions.

 Shall report at each regular meeting the condition of the Council treasury.

+Shall report at each regular meeting the condition of the Council’s Scholarship endowment

 Shall prepare and submit a proposed budget request each March for the following fiscal year for review by the Council.

 Section 5.
 Council Members